Written by: Danielle Wilson

-The beautiful campground at Lake Cumberland State Resort Park opens back up March 12, 2021.
+The beautiful campground at Lake Cumberland State Resort Park is now open year round!
 Camping at Lake Cumberland has never been better!
 Not only is Lake Cumberland State Resort Park one of the best Kentucky campgrounds, but they have really made improvements and added 11 full hook-up Lake Cumberland campsites and added new ADA campsites as well each of the full hook-up sites (water, electric & sewer) allow a total of 8 people per campsite.
 Lake Cumberland campsites that have water, sewer and electric are #105 – #112.
 The brand new ADA campsites at Lake Cumberland State Resort Park are #001 – #003.
 The Lake Cumberland State Resort Park has a total of 129 beautiful campsites and all have water & electric.

 Lake Cumberland State Resort Park campground remains open from mid March through November each year.
 This year the Lake Cumberland State Resort Park Camper Appreciation Weekend will be April 23 – 25, 2021 and Lake Cumberland camping families can receive a promotional discount of two nights for the price of 1.